Hey there, Monkey Brain

 Case in point: the folks in this study actually opted to give themselves a jolt rather than endure 15 minutes of idle sitting.
 Yet, it's crucial for us to break free from our need to never be bored.

-Here’s why we nurture a sitting practice:
+Here’s why I nurture a sitting practice:

 Meditation is your ultimate rebellion against the forces of depletion.
 Please join us in stillness after every Led Primary class!